Fabrizio-Caruso/CROSS-LIB/README.md

 - `LCC1802` is installed under Windows by simply decompressing its released binary version (https://github.com/bill2009/lcc1802/releases).

 ### Under Linux
-For Linux (native or under thw Windows Subsystem), the tested and verified procedure both standard repositories and installation from sources.
+For Linux (native or under the Windows Subsystem), the tested and verified procedure both standard repositories and installation from sources.

 A detailed procedure for recent Ubuntu distributions is described here: